Yonatan Ratosh: Biography

 Ratosh was awarded the Prime Minister's Prize.
 His son Saharon Shelah, a mathematician, won the Israel Prize.
-Another son, Hamman Shelah, was a magistrate judge who was killed along with wife and daughter in the Ras Burqa massacre.
+Another son, Hamman Shelah, was a magistrate judge who was killed along with his wife and daughter in the Ras Burqa massacre.
 One of his brothers was linguist Uzzi Ornan.
 Ratosh died in 1981.

 Revisionist Zionism

 In the late 1920s, Ratosh (using his birth name, Heilperin) embraced Revisionist Zionism, becoming close friends with Eliyahu Bet-Zuri and Avraham Stern.
-A talented writer, Halperin became the editor of the official publication of the Irgun, "Ba-Cherev" (בחרב, "By the Sword").
-In 1937, Jabotinsky demoted Halperin for the extremism of his views.
-Frustrated, he travelled to Paris to meet with another disillusioned Revisionist, Semitic language scholar Adia Gurevitch (A.G.
+A talented writer, Heilperin became the editor of the official publication of the Irgun, "Ba-Cherev" (בחרב, "By the Sword").
+In 1937, Jabotinsky demoted Heilperin for the extremism of his views.
+Frustrated, he traveled to Paris to meet with another disillusioned Revisionist, Semitic language scholar Adia Gurevitch (A.G.
 Horon).
 Heilperin and Gurevitch formulated "a new Hebrew consciousness" combining the former's political ideas with the latter's historical outlook.
 In their minds, the Jewish People were a part of a larger Hebrew civilization bound together by Canaanite languages and nationhood in Canaan.
-With the outbreak of World War II began writing (as Ratosh) for Haaretz.
+With the outbreak of World War II he began writing (as Ratosh) for Haaretz.